-Synchronous Asynchronous Channels
+Synchronous vs Asynchronous Channels

 Synchronous Channel (std::sync::mpsc::channel()) Asynchronous Channel (async_channel::unbounded())